HL7/fhir-registry-protocols-ig/input/pagecontent/test_plan.md

 * All Output mappings are valid and needed Profiles are supported (e.g., US Core, other FHIR IG Profiles)

 ##### Test Steps
-* Transfer data from the retreived resources/documents/messages according to the Source Standards mapping and Output mapping requirements.
+* Transfer data from the retrieved resources/documents/messages according to the Source Standards mapping and Output mapping requirements.
 * Create a MessageHeader resource with all relevant submitter information
 * Ensure the Patient resource exists and is based on the US Core Patient Profile
 * Assemble a Bundle that conforms to the CREDSSubmission Bundle profile or the appropriate FHIR Implementation Guide requirements